The event is over

 Expert and MLE Chair is Cissi Askwall, the Swedish Research Council.
 Swedish national representatives in the MLE are Anna Maria Fleetwood, the Swedish Research Council, and Maria Hagardt, Vetenskap & Allmänhet (from 10 March employed by the Swedish Research Council).

-Read more about the initiative and access the four reports on the European Commission website External link.
+Read more about the initiative and access the four thematic reports and the final report on the European Commission website External link.

 PUBLISHED ON